 NCERT Solutions for Class 7 Social and Political Life – II Chapter 9

 In this chapter, students will learn how people have struggled in India to get their right to equality.
-The chapter explains the factors why people are treated unequally in India and some of the famous struggles for equality, such as women’s movement and Tawa Matsya Sangh.
-NCERT Solutions for Class 7 Civics Chapter 9 Struggle for Equality contains solutions to the questions from the chapter.
-These solutions are easy to understand and are created exclusively for Class 7 students can score well in the annual exam by practising them.
+The chapter explains the factors why people are treated unequally in India and some of the famous struggles for equality, such as the women’s movement and Tawa Matsya Sangh.
+NCERT Solutions for Class 7 Civics Chapter 9 Struggle for Equality contains solutions to the questions from the textbook.
+These NCERT solutions are easy-to-understand, and Class 7 students can score well in the annual exam by practising them.

 Students can download the NCERT Solutions for Class 7 Civics PDF below.